ROTARTSI82/blog/src/markdown/2025/categories-0711.md

 ---
-title: 'A Monad is a Monoid in the Category of Endofunctors'
+title: 'a monad is a monoid in the category of endofunctors'
 created: '2025-07-11'
 modified: '2025-07-16'
 subhead: "Exploring category theory with Haskell and Rust.
 What is a category?
 Functors, monads, initial and terminal objects, etc."